acoli-repo/LLODifier/xigt/Readme.md

 In particular, objects of (subproperties of) xigt:metadata and subjects of xigt:meta.
 To avoid confusion with metadata, we define that

 	xigt:metadata rdfs:range xigt:Metadata.

+The @type attribute (outside metadata, cf. above) represents information akin to rdf:type ("a").
+Therefore, implementation has been revised to represent (non-metadata) types as classes.
+However, as the @type values may be underspecified and potentially applicable to tiers and items (say, "POS"), the newly created class is a composite together with the element name

+	xigt:{@type}_{name()}

+The original @type value is stored as label of this newly created class, e.g.,

+	<item ... type="null" ...>    => xigt:null_item    rdfs:subClassOf xigt:item; rdfs:label "null".
+	<tier ... type="phrases" ...> => xigt:phrases_tier rdfs:subClassOf xigt:tier; rdfs:label "phrases".

+These specialized types are then used in place of xigt:tier, xigt:item, etc., whenever a @type is defined.

 Postprocessing using SPARQL Update
 ---